MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/creating-adapters/index.md

 **Handling security:**

-If your resource is protected by a security check, the request prompts you to provide a valid authorization header.
+If your resource is protected by a scope, the request prompts you to provide a valid authorization header.
 Note that by default, MobileFirst uses a simple security scope even if you did not specify any.
 So unless you specifically disabled security, the endpoint is always protected.

 To disable security in Java adapters you should attach the `OAuthSecurity` annotation to the procedure/class: